Skip to content

 • Message shape: Illegal transition <from> → <to>: <reason> with explicit kind in e.code.

-• Hint: e.hint is set per-kind by the throwing site (e.g. “use swarm override to force …” for BLOCKED, “this agent is already complete; check why the caller tried to re-advance it” for TERMINAL).
+• Hint: e.hint is set per-kind by the throwing site (e.g. “use swarm revalidate to lawfully recover from blocked states” for BLOCKED, “this agent is already complete; check why the caller tried to re-advance it” for TERMINAL).

 • Carries: kind, from, to, agentRunId, allowedTransitions[] (legal to set from the current from).